Passover

 The Office of the Provost has outlined academic policies for Religious Observance including Passover.
 Students are encouraged to communicate as early as possible with their faculty if accommodations are needed.

-For Passover 2025, GW Dining will partner with GW Hillel and the Center for Interfaith & Spiritual Life to provide Kosher-for-Passover meals and Kosher style meals throughout all of Passover at both the Foggy Bottom and Mount Vernon campuses.
-Those seeking Hechshered Kosher-for-Passover food, cooked in a kosher kitchen, can find details about meals being offered by contacting the Center for Interfaith & Spiritual Life or GW Hillel.
+Passover Resources are available for students at GW.
+During Passover, GW Dining will partner with GW Hillel and the Center for Interfaith & Spiritual Life to provide Kosher-for-Passover meals and Kosher-style meals throughout all of Passover at both the Foggy Bottom and Mount Vernon campuses.
+Those seeking Hechshered Kosher-for-Passover food, cooked in a Kosher kitchen, can find details about meals being offered by contacting the Center for Interfaith & Spiritual Life or GW Hillel.

-Meal plan holders will be able to use their meal plan during Passover in University Dining (serving Kosher style meals) as well as Kosher-for-Passover meals that will be served at GW Hillel.
-Meal sign-ups for students enrolled in a GW Dining meal plan can be done by filling out this form.
+Meal plan holders will be able to use their meal plan during Passover in GW Dining facilities (serving Kosher-style meals) as well as Kosher-for-Passover meals that will be served at GW Hillel.